 One area that offers great returns on optimization for a healthcare facility is Periodic Automatic Replenishment (PAR).
 Let’s review some of the options you have in setting up your PAR locations, and how to make the best use of the space and dollars you have available.

 Setting Up Your PAR Inventory

 The first step in getting a handle on material costs is knowing how much inventory you have on hand and where it is located.
-Disorganization of PAR locations, PAR items and the storeroom can lead to lost revenue and productivity.
+Disorganization of PAR locations, PAR items and PAR Storage in general can lead to lost revenue and productivity.
 A few strategies to approach this:

 Examine Usage of PAR Locations

 Once you’ve defined where and how your inventory is stored, the next step is determining if you are keeping enough inventory on-hand.
 A common fear is that staff won’t have what they need, when they need it.
 This can lead to a culture of excess safety stock levels.
 Are you are paying extra on rush fees or throwing away expired inventory?
 There are a few strategies to understand your usage:

 As previously mentioned, determining the ideal PAR level can be a challenge, but the PAR Management system has historical records of PAR replenishments, so you should put that data to work!
 With demand planning, a PAR management system can review how often and how much an item is replenished, as well as if any stockout occurred.
 Then, based on historical usage, the system can make recommendations on whether to increase or decrease the PAR level for individual items within specific locations.
 This ensures that the most is being made of the space and stock available.